APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

-﻿# ProjData/
+﻿# About ProjData/
-This file is a placeholder that ensures that ***ProjData/*** folders:
+This file is a placeholder that ensures that the **ProjData/** folders:
-* Are included in the GitHub repository
+* Are included in a source code repositories
-* Are available to a project application at runtime
+* Are available to a project at runtime

-### Purpose
+### Purpose of ProjData/
-The `ProjData/` folders contains all project data.
+The **ProjData/** folders contain required project data.

-Project data is static data that a project needs to function.
+Project data is data that a project needs to function.
+Project data is generally static, and is not created/modified by the project/application.
+Data that is create/modified by a project/application should be stored in the **AppData** folders.

 Examples of project data:
 * Images for application controls